AdobeDocs/commerce-admin.en/help/getting-started/about.md

 [Live Search, powered by Adobe Sensei](https://business.adobe.com/products/magento/live-search.html), helps you personalize how customers find exactly what they need so you can increase your conversion rates.
 In fact, Live Search customers boost conversion rates by an average of 7% after launching Live Search, with 15% of customers experiencing over a 40% conversion lift.

 Adobe's latest release of Live Search focuses on making these features easy to use and empowers you to fully customize the search experience to fit your unique needs.
-You can now apply specific [AI re-ranking rules](https://experienceleague.adobe.com/docs/commerce-merchant-services/live-search/live-search-admin/rules/rules-add.html) for your highest volume searches, then supplement those rules with a default fallback rule to cover the long tail of _all other queries_.
+You can now apply specific [AI re-ranking rules](https://experienceleague.adobe.com/en/docs/commerce-merchant-services/live-search/live-search-admin/rules/rules-add) for your highest volume searches, then supplement those rules with a default fallback rule to cover the long tail of _all other queries_.

-For example, a merchandiser can set a rule that any search query containing the phrase "dress" should be sorted by _trending items_ algorithm.
+For example, a merchandiser can set a rule that any search query containing the phrase "dress" should be sorted by the _trending items_ algorithm.
 That same merchandiser can then use the _most purchased_ algorithm for all other search queries.
 With this update, brands can showcase their top products for every search, simplifying personalized merchandising.

 ![A screenshot of a search engine](assets/default-search-rule.png){align="center" zoomable="yes"}

 Adobe has also introduced new customization options for Live Search.
-Using Live Search's [PLP Widget](https://experienceleague.adobe.com/docs/commerce-merchant-services/live-search/live-search-storefront/plp-styling.html) and [Popover Widget](https://experienceleague.adobe.com/docs/commerce-merchant-services/live-search/live-search-storefront/storefront-popover.html), you can design the Live Search UI features, including color swatches, product detail page layout options, add to cart buttons, price sliders, and more using low code configuration tools.
-Adobe provides full flexibility through an [open code repository](https://experienceleague.adobe.com/docs/commerce-merchant-services/live-search/onboard/technical-overview.html?lang=en#widget-code-repository), which serves as a best-practice reference implementation.
+Using Live Search's [PLP Widget](https://experienceleague.adobe.com/en/docs/commerce-merchant-services/live-search/live-search-storefront/plp-styling) and [Popover Widget](https://experienceleague.adobe.com/en/docs/commerce-merchant-services/live-search/live-search-storefront/storefront-popover), you can design the Live Search UI features, including color swatches, product detail page layout options, add to cart buttons, price sliders, and more using low code configuration tools.
+Adobe provides full flexibility through an [open code repository](https://experienceleague.adobe.com/en/docs/commerce-merchant-services/live-search/install), which serves as a best-practice reference implementation.

 >[!TIP]
 >
->To learn how to get started with Live Search, read our [documentation](https://experienceleague.adobe.com/docs/commerce-merchant-services/live-search/guide-overview.html):
+>To learn how to get started with Live Search, read our [documentation](https://experienceleague.adobe.com/en/docs/commerce-merchant-services/live-search/overview):

 #### Data Management Dashboard